phamsarah/phamsarah/README.md

 happen.
 My story sounds like it may have been a breeze, but trust me there were many many "rock-bottom" moments.
 I'm sure any CS/SE student at Auburn would agree with me.

-Moral of the story, if your parental guardian is constantly getting mad at you for having fun, turn the fun into a career.
+Moral of the story, if your parental guardian is constantly getting mad at you for having fun, turn the fun into a career!
-(no I do not play video games as a career, but at least I get to sit at a computer and get paid!)

 <!--
 **phamsarah/phamsarah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.